 Yes, it is.
 However, a PA version of the app does not yet exist.

 There are a number of hurdles for a national sportsbook like DraftKings to tackle before it enters the PA market.
 As is the case in New Jersey, where DraftKings Sportsbook was the first site to launch on August 6, 2018, outside brands – non-licensed casinos in the state – have to partner with a licensed operator to “skin” their app.
 In New Jersey, each operator can work with up to three skins.
 For example, but DraftKings Sportsbook and BetStars are partnered with Resorts.
 But in Pennsylvania, each operator can only work with one outside skin.
-This complicates matters because there are only 12 qualified licensees, many of whom plan to use their own brand or already have a partner.
+In this case, Meadows Casino will work with DraftKings Sportsbook.